-Execution Mode Sequence · Syntax SACS string Range string: a series of ASCII characters or control codes, maximum 70 characters.
+Execution Mode Sequence Syntax SACS string Range string: a series of ASCII characters or control codes, maximum 70 characters.
 See Also KB, KBQ, SAS, VIEW Description SACS transmits an ASCII string out the serial port.
-The string begins with the first non-spation following the SACS command, and continues to the last non-space character on the line.
-(A SACS command and ASCII string is necessary.)
+The string begins with the first non-space character on the line.
+(A space SACS command and ASCII string is necessary.)
 SACS does not append a line terminator (carriage return and linefeed), but instead allows a user to embed ASCII control codes within the string.
 The normal system prompt is not automatically refreshed immediately after an SACS command.
 SACS permits almost complete control over the actual contents of the output.
-SACS supports the normal range of printable ASCII characters, plus most ASCII control codes.
-Control codes are entered by prefixing a printable character with a caret (^).
-For instance, to transmit an ASCII "BEL" code (usually interpreted as "beep speaker," or similar), use ^G. For a Carriage Return, followed by a Line Feed, use ^M^J. (SAS, Send ASCII String, automatically appends a Carriage Return + Linefeed pair, and may be easier to use in some applications.)
-There are several exceptions and extensions to the normal ASCII interpretation of control codes: - ^@: a caret followed by @ (ASCII value NULL, binary 0) is not supported. - ^: a caret followed by a space, transmits one space character (this permits leading or trailing space characters in the output) - ^^: two carets transmit a single caret (^). - ^^^: three carets transmits an ASCII CTRL-^, 1Eh. - ^: only a caret followed by nothing does nothing.
+SACS supports the normal range of printable ASCII characters, plus most ASCII control codes codes are entered by prefixing a printable character with a caret (^).
+For instance, to transmit at "BEL" code (usually interpreted as "beep speaker," or similar), use ^G. For a carriage return, f line feed, use ^M^J. (SAS, send ASCII string, automatically appends a carriage return + linefe may be easier to use in some applications.)
+There are several exceptions and extensions to the normal ASCII interpretation of control codes: - ^@: a caret followed by @ (ASCII value NULL, binary 0) is not supported. - ^ : a caret followed by a space, transmits one space character (this permits leading or trailing space characters in the output) - ^^: two carets transmit a single caret (^). - ^^^: three carets transmits an ASCII CTRL-^, 1Eh. - ^: only a caret followed by nothing does nothing.
 Other commands and comments cannot follow an SACS command on the same line: they will be considered part of the ASCII string.
-For other control codes and their usual interpretations, see Appendix A. Memo In a daisy chain configuration (ID other than ), all output from sequence commands is suppressed unless the device has been previously addressed (via TALK or @). "@" cannot be used in an ASCII string.
-Example Command Description >LIST REFRESH #List Sequence "REFRESH" (1) # VT-100 EMULATION (2) # 1) CLEAR DISPLAY (3) # 2) HOME CURSOR (4) # 3) TRANSMIT PREFERRED PROMPT (5) SACS ^[[2J^[[H>] >RUN REFRESH> #Comments, in sequence #Transmitted control codes below cause VT-100 displays to clear screen and "home" the cursor.
+For other control codes and their usual interpretations, see "Appendix A." Memo In a daisy chain configuration (ID other than ), all output from sequence commands is suppressed unless th device has been previously addressed (via TALK or @). "@" cannot be used in an ASCII string.
+Example Command Description >LIST REFRESH #List Sequence "REFRESH" (1) # VT-100 EMULATION (2) # 1) CLEAR DISPLAY (3) # 2) HOME CURSOR (4) # 3) TRANSMIT PREFERRED PROMPT (5) SACS ^[[2J^[[H>] >RUN REFRESH > #Comments, in sequence #Transmitted control codes below cause VT-100 displays to clear screen and "home" the cursor.
 Then: transmit a custom prompt